Caring for lilacs

 Lilacs are a feast for the senses in the spring garden!

 Everyone loves the beautiful, fragrant lilac and the wonderful way it brings spring to life in your garden.
 They have so much nostalgia – everyone remembers going to their grandparent’s house where grandma had a lilac.

 The most important thing when it comes to planting lilacs is to make sure they are in the right spot.
 Lilacs require full sun of six hours or more.
 They don’t like shade or root competition, so don’t plant them along a wood line with existing trees – they like to be center stage in their own area.

-Make them a foundation plant on the end of your landscaping along your home or do a hedgerow border planting of lilacs along your property line.
+Make them a foundation plant on the end of your landscaping along with your home or do a hedgerow border planting of lilacs along your property line.
 Make them a standalone plant in the middle of your backyard.
 Just don’t shoehorn them into an existing, well-established area.

 Lilacs need well-drained, neutral soil.
 They don’t like to be in a wet, boggy, poorly-drained situation, and they don’t like acidic soil.
 Because a lot of soil conditions in Connecticut are more on the acid side, you’ll want to remedy that by feeding lilacs with garden lime.

 If you aren’t sure if your soil is neutral or acidic, we offer test kits for pH or you can get your soil testing done at the Connecticut Agricultural Experiment Station in New Haven.

 When it comes to caring for your lilac, pruning is important.
 If a lilac goes some years without routine maintenance, it can start to show signs of that as suckers start popping up from the ground level and they need to be removed.
 When a lilac is healthy it shows six inches in growth and the width of these shoots will be pencil thick.
 If you’re seeing thin and spindly growth, that’s a sign that the plant is not healthy and needs some fertilization.